Nico-Chico/-AI-Algorithm-Comparison/README.md

 # AI-Algorithm-Comparison
-    This project pretend to be useful for the study of differents algorith used in Artificial Inteligence
+    This project pretend to be useful for the study of differents algorithms used in Artificial Inteligence

 # Structure
     The project consists of two pieces of software: